-ARTS1220 Composition: 3-D Design
+ARTS1220 3-D Design

 Introduction to the principles of composition in three-dimensional space.
-Coordinated sequence of studio projects investigates the problems of spatial organization.
-This course is only offered through the ACE program and is not taught on the Lamoni Campus.
+Coordinated sequence of studio projects investigates the problems of spatial organization and focuses on creativity, idea development, formal criticism, and the understanding of visual language.
+Through the use of various media, tools, materials, and processes, emphasis will be placed on comprehending contemporary art, visual problem solving and presentation.
 Additional fee required.
+Goal 2A